 You can pay for your purchases with cash, credit cards, personal check and financial aid (where eligible).
 If paying by check, you’ll need to show either your Brookdale OneCard or a driver’s license.
 If paying via Financial Aid, there is a $5 minimum and students must show their Brookdale OneCard.

-The three components of the Brookdale Network reach out to central New Jersey with a variety of informational, educational, and artistic programs, and also serve Brookdale students as academic “hands-on learning laboratories” working alongside professionals in day-to-day operations.
+The three above College areas reach out to central New Jersey with a variety of informational, educational, and artistic programs, and also serve Brookdale students as academic “hands-on learning laboratories” working alongside professionals in day-to-day operations.
 Volunteer and internship opportunities are available to students in all three departments.

 Brookdale Television (BTV) serves about 80,000 households in the Monmouth and Ocean County via Comcast Channel 21 or Verizon Fios Channel 46.
 BTV program line-up features a variety of shows including public affairs, sports, concerts, and documentaries.
 To learn about original programs produced in our Brookdale Television studio, or internship opportunities, please visit our website or phone (732) 224-2467.